A Sparse and Adaptive Prior for Time-Dependent Model Parameters: Experiments

 \subsubsection{Results}

-The first test year (i.e., 2002) was used as our development data for hyperparameter tuning ($\tau$ was selected to be $1.0$).
+The year ``2002'' was used as our development data for hyperparameter tuning ($\tau$ was selected to be $1.0$).
 We initialized all the feature coefficients by the coefficients from training a lasso regression on the last year of the training data (\textbf{lasso-one}).
+We compare with baselines that vary in how they use training data and in how they regularize (see supplementary materials for details).
 Table~\ref{tbl:results} provides a summary of experimental results.
 We report the results in mean squared error on the test set: $\frac{1}{N} \sum_{i=1}^{N} (y_i - \hat{y}_i )^2$, where $y_i$ is the true response for instance $i$ and $\hat{y}_i$ is the predicted response.

-Our model consistently outperformed ridge variants, including the one with a time-series penalty \citep{yogatama2011}.
-It also outperformed the lasso variants without any time-series penalty, on average and in three out of four test sets apiece.
+Our model consistently outperformed ridge variants, including the one with a time-series penalty (\textbf{ridge-ts}; Yogatama et al., 2011).
+Note that \textbf{ridge-ts} can be obtained from our model by fixing the same $\alpha$ and $\lambda$ for all features $i$.\footnote{Specifically, our approach differs in that (i) we marginalize the hyperparameters, (ii) we allow each coefficient its own autocorrelation, and (iii) we encourage sparsity.} Our model also outperformed the lasso variants without any time-series penalty, on average and in two out of three test sets apiece.

 One of the major challenges in working with time-series data is to choose the right window size, in which the data is still relevant to current predictions.
 Our model automates this process with a Bayesian treatment of the strength of each feature coefficient's autocorrelation.
 The results indicate that our model was able to learn when to trust a longer history of training data, and when to trust a shorter history of training data, demonstrating the adaptiveness of our prior.
-Figure~\ref{fig:varpos} shows the distribution of the expected values of the autocorrelation paramaters under the variational distributions $\mathbb{E}_{q_i}[\alpha_i]$ for 10,002 features, learned by our model from the last run (test year 2005).

 In future work, an empirical Bayesian treatment of the hyperprior $\tau$, fitting it to improve the variational bound, might lead to further improvements.